Authentic community starts here.

-Worthington Christian School (WCS) is a community of Christians who have joined for the purpose of spiritual growth, academic progress, and personal development.
+Worthington Christian Schools (WCS) is a community of Christians who have joined for the purpose of spiritual growth, academic progress, and personal development.
 The goal of this covenant is to identify those things that will assist us in meeting the spiritual and educational objectives of WCS.
-While it is impossible to create a covenant where all boundaries and expectations are totally acceptable to everyone, all would agree that certain boundaries and expectations are necessary to ensure orderly life together.
-When students, faculty, staff and parents join the WCS community, they freely and willingly choose to take upon themselves the responsibilities outlined in this covenant.
+While it is impossible to create a covenant where all boundaries and expectations are acceptable to everyone, all would agree that certain boundaries and expectations are necessary to ensure orderly life together.
+When students, faculty, staff, and parents join the WCS community, they freely and willingly choose to take upon themselves the responsibilities outlined in this covenant.

 - Loving God and loving our neighbors are the primary motivations for all relationships and behavior.

 - The Bible is our authority; it provides the essential teachings and principles for personal and community conduct.

 - It is normal for the Christian to desire to be guided by the Word of God and to be led by the Holy Spirit in all aspects of life.

 - Satan does not play fairly, and members of our community will be under constant spiritual attack by the world, the flesh, and the devil himself.

 Within our community, the greatest expression of fellowship and the highest principle for relationships is love.
 Jesus said:

 37 “Love the Lord your God with all your heart and with all your soul and with all your mind.’
 38 This is the first and greatest commandment.
 39 And the second is like it: ‘Love your neighbor as yourself.’
 40 All the Law and the Prophets hang on these two commandments.”
 (Matthew 22:37-40)

 We often wonder what “love” looks like.
 The following are specific identifications of love and provide the basis for understanding the essential elements of our relationships.